FranciscoOrtizTena/de-zoomcamp/workshop_risingwave/homework.md

 ![Question 1](Question_1.png)

-Bonus (no marks): Create an MV which can identify anomalies in the data.
-For example, if the average trip time between two zones is 1 minute, but the max trip time is 10 minutes and 20 minutes respectively.

 Options:
 1. `Yorkville East, Steinway`
 2. Murray Hill, Midwood
 3. East Flatbush/Farragut, East Harlem North
 4. Midtown Center, University Heights/Morris Heights

-p.s.
-The trip time between taxi zones does not take symmetricity into account, i.e. `A -> B` and `B -> A` are considered different trips.
-This applies to subsequent questions as well.
+Bonus (no marks): Create an MV which can identify anomalies in the data.
+For example, if the average trip time between two zones is 1 minute, but the max trip time is 10 minutes and 20 minutes respectively.

 ## Question 2